-Understanding the anatomy and physiology of the lower back is the key in evaluating a person with lower back pain.
+Understanding the anatomy and physiology of the lower back is key in evaluating a person with lower back pain.
 The bony spine is positioned so that individual vertebrae (bones of the spine) provide a flexible support structure while also protecting the spinal cord.
-Certain conditions that can produce chronic pain affecting the vertebrae include Spinal Stenosis, vertebral body fractures, Osteoporosis, Osteoarthritis, Spondylolisthesis, neoplasms (Primary vs. metastatic lesions), and infections.
+Certain conditions that can produce chronic pain affecting the vertebrae include spinal stenosis, vertebral body fractures, osteoporosis, osteoarthritis, spondylolisthesis, neoplasms (primary vs. metastatic lesions), and infections.

 Separating each individual vertebrae are discs that act as cushions to minimize the impact that the spinal column receives.
-Since the discs are designed to be soft and provide support, they have a tendency to herniate backwards through the outer disc segment and ligamenst.
+Since the discs are designed to be soft and provide support, they have a tendency to herniate backwards through the outer disc segment and ligaments.
 This can cause irritation to the spinal cord and adjacent nerves.
-Disk disease may be acute, herniation resulting from trauma, or more commonly chronic degenerative disc disease.
-Degenerative disk disease is a process due to a thinning and degeneration of the discs over time that can lead to a disrupted spinal function, nerve impingement, and peripheral nerve irritation.
+Disc disease may be acute, herniation resulting from trauma, or more commonly, chronic degenerative disc disease.
+Degenerative disc disease is a process due to a thinning and degeneration of the discs over time that can lead to a disrupted spinal function, nerve impingement, and peripheral nerve irritation.

 There are ligaments that attach to each vertebrae and provide strength and mobility to the spine as well as the many groups of muscles that are responsible for the movement of the spine.
 The nerves are attached to the spinal cord and exit the spine to innervate the skin, muscles, and surrounding structures of the back and lower extremities.
 These muscles and ligaments have a tendency to become strained and irritated during strenuous lifting and excessive exercise and cause local nerve irritation.

-Diagnosis of spinal stenosis is most often done clinically by a medical physician.
+Diagnosis of spinal stenosis is most often done clinically by a physician.
 The physician performs a physical examination demonstrating tenderness over certain areas of the spine as well as assessing the various limitations in movement of the lower extremity.
-The physician most likely will order radiological imaging such as CT scan or MRI to visualize the level of stenosis.
-Currently MRIs are that standard of care to visualize chronic back pain and are especially useful before any procedures are undertaken.
+The physician most likely will order radiological imaging, such as a CT scan or MRI, to visualize the level of stenosis.
+Currently MRIs are the standard of care to visualize chronic back pain and are especially useful before any procedures are undertaken.

-Medications – NSAID’s (Ibuprofen like drugs), membrane stabilizing drugs and other analgesics are often used in the management of pain associated with sciatica.
-In the past few years there has been an abundance of research surrounding non-surgical and non-pharmacological procedures and their effectiveness in treating sciatica.
-Interventions – A large evidence-based study compared hundreds of individual studies that focused on the treatment of back pain and compiled suggested treatment algorithms based on their findings (Boswell 2007).
-For spinal stenosis the suggested algorithm for therapeutic interventions were: 1.
-Epidural Steroid Injections.
-2. Percutaneous Adhesiolysis
+- Medications: NSAIDs (ibuprofen-like drugs), membrane stabilizing drugs, and other analgesics are often used in the management of pain associated with spinal stenosis.
+In the past few years, there has been an abundance of research surrounding non-surgical and non-pharmacological procedures and their effectiveness in treating spinal stenosis.

-- Percutaneous Adhesiolysis – The second, also know as the Racz catheter.
-This procedure has proven effective in removing excessive scar tissue in the epidural space.
-Scar tissue originates from inflammation, irritation and often surgery.
+- Percutaneous adhesiolysis: The procedure, also known as the Racz procedure, has proven effective in removing excessive scar tissue in the epidural space.
+Scar tissue originates from inflammation, irritation, and often surgery.
 A needle is inserted into the caudal epidural space (by the tailbone) and a catheter is advanced into the epidural space under fluoroscopy guidance.
-Corticosteroid, local anesthetic, Wydase, and Hypertonic Saline are injected to aid in lysing (or breaking) the adhesions (scar tissue).
-Clinical research evaluated the effectiveness of spinal adhesiolysis in spinal stenosis shows good short and long term improvement (Boswell 2007).
+Corticosteroid, local anesthetic, wydase, and hypertonic saline are injected to aid in lysing (or breaking) the adhesions (scar tissue).
+Clinical research evaluating the effectiveness of spinal adhesiolysis in spinal stenosis shows good short- and long-term improvement (Boswell 2007).

-- Spinal cord stimulation – A third procedure that is also offered at Arizona Pain Specialists is Spinal Cord Stimulation, which has been successful in treating spinal stenosis.
+- Spinal cord stimulation: A third procedure that is also offered at Arizona Pain Specialists is spinal cord stimulation, which has been successful in treating spinal stenosis.
 A study on people with spinal stenosis who received spinal cord stimulation showed a 67% improvement rate, based on verbal pain scores, narcotic (pain medication) intake, and function (Chandler 2003).
-SCS involves an implanted electrical device that decreases the perception of pain by confusing the spinal cord and brain pain processing centers.
-Initially a test and trial is done to see if this device will help you long-term.
-In the initial trial, a small electrical lead is placed in the epidural space by your pain physician using a needle.
+SCS involves implanting an electrical device that decreases the perception of pain by confusing the spinal cord and brain pain processing centers.
+Initially a trial is done to see if this device will help you long-term.
+In the initial trial, a small electrical lead is placed in the epidural space by your pain physician.
 Painful signals are replaced by tingling electrical signals.
 If you have success in your trial, you may decide to have a permanent SCS device implanted.